By Eric Johnson

 that estimated losses from affinity fraud in Utah adds up to hundreds of millions annually.
 Sixty percent of Utah’s population is Mormon, which has made the state a prime target for religious-based affinity fraud.
 According to Reyes, “This dynamic exists in Utah and people in our state are very trusting of each other.
 Trust is a positive characteristic that makes our communities in Utah very family and business friendly.
 But the downside of trust manifests itself when you trust the wrong people.”

 For too many Mormons, feelings take precedence over evidence.
 Praying about the Book of Mormon and feeling God’s Spirit is a priority.
 And many Latter-day Saints are too willing to trust their leaders and fellow members for far too much, from their eternal souls to their hard-earned savings.
 God has given us minds for a reason.
 To the gullible come many consequences.
 Trusting people “just because” is a dangerous precedent.
 Instead, it must be understood that Satan prowls about and looks for those he may devour.
 Jesus said that false prophets would come as “wolves in sheep’s clothing.”
-Although Jesus didn’t say “financial shucksters,” it can be seen that much discernment is needed for everday financial affairs as well.
+Although Jesus didn’t say “financial shucksters,” it can be seen that much discernment is needed for everyday financial affairs as well.